MrYossu/PixataBlank/README.md

 - Register new user configured - pending
 - Forgotten email - pending
 - Email configured and ready to use - pending
+- Blazor reconnection is configured, so if the client loses the connection, it will try and reconnect, without the user having to refresh the page

 Any points marked "pending" are not yet complete, but hopefully will be as and when I have time.